 As the COVID-19 Pandemic continues to evolve, the IVD industry has risen to the challenge of producing diagnostic tests to support the public health emergency.
 This has resulted in an unprecedented amount of new devices entering the market under the Emergency Use Authorization (EUA) pathway.
 While the EUA pathway is still available, the window for pursuing a EUA is slowly shrinking and being replaced with full U.S. Food and Drug Administration (FDA) approval to remain on market.
 With clinical studies requiring six to 18 months to complete, it is imperative that IVD manufacturers are proactive to identify gaps, prepare pre-submissions and execute clinical studies.

-In December 2021, the FDA released draft guidance, “Transition Plan for Medical Devices Issued Emergency Use Authorization (EUA) During the Coronavirus Disease 2019 (COVID-19) Public Health Emergency” and 2) “Transition Plan for Medical Devices That Fall Within Enforcement Policies Issued During the Coronavirus Disease 2019 (COVID-19) Public Health Emergency,” indicating an end to the EUA pathway in 180 days from draft approval.
+In December 2021, the FDA released two draft guidance documents: 1) “Transition Plan for Medical Devices Issued Emergency Use Authorization (EUA) During the Coronavirus Disease 2019 (COVID-19) Public Health Emergency” and 2) “Transition Plan for Medical Devices That Fall Within Enforcement Policies Issued During the Coronavirus Disease 2019 (COVID-19) Public Health Emergency,” indicating an end to the EUA pathway in 180 days from draft approval.

-NAMSA, as the industry leader in IVD regulatory knowledge and product development, is proud to have partnered with several domestic and overseas IVD Sponsors for Emergency Use Authorization (EUA) assay submissions to combat COVID-19.
-If you are seeking expedited EUA development of Serology and Molecular assays, or need assistance with other IVD regulatory, clinical, reimbursement or preclinical studies, please reserve your complimentary consultation to learn more: https://namsa.com/namsa-expertise/subject-matter-experts/.
+NAMSA, as the industry leader in IVD regulatory knowledge and product development, is proud to have partnered with several domestic and overseas IVD Sponsors to help them achieve success.
+If you are seeking an experienced IVD partner and need assistance with IVD regulatory, clinical, reimbursement or preclinical studies, please reserve your complimentary consultation to learn more: https://namsa.com/namsa-expertise/subject-matter-experts/.

 IVD and COVID-19 RESOURCES